Spain Student Visa

 Consulates look for means of at least 100% of IPREM for the student, with set percentages added per family member, so the funds file is built to that level.

-Work allowance
+Work rights

-Higher-education students can work
+Higher-study students may work

 Insurance